-The Slades Farm Community Garden is a community project initiated by Transition Bournemouth in 2012 to help create a sustainable wildlife friendly community garden, and carry out conservation activities, in the Slades Farm area, in Ensbury Park, which is in north Bournemouth.
+Transition Bournemouth initiated the Slades Farm Community Garden project in 2012 to help create a sustainable wildlife friendly community garden and carry out conservation activities.

 The Slades Farm Open Space is in between Ensbury Avenue, in Ensbury Park, and Talbot Woods.
-You can get a Yellow V2 to Colombia Road or a Yellow U something to the university.
+You can get a Yellow 5a bus to Colombia Road or a Yellow 6 to the university or any other university bus.
 For cyclists there is some bicycle parking.
 For those who need to drive, there is a car park off Ensbury Avenue.
-The Community garden area is north of the velodrome, in between the new dog training area and the woods.
+The Community Garden area is north of the velodrome, in between the new dog training area and the woods.

 Google Map of location – http://g.co/maps/d4nv6.

 We are always looking for volunteers to help with running the events, and to take photos, so if you are experienced or would like to gain some experience, please send us a message via our Slades Farm Community Garden Facebook page or email email@example.com.